connected-little-boxes/HullOS-Z/docs/HullOSref.md

 * **DUMP_DOWNLOADS 8** 	dumps a downloaded program before executing it

 If the corresponding bitfield is set the program will output information as described.
 Note that these commands can result in significant traffic on the serial connection and are only intended to be used for debugging.
 When the robot is restarted the message level is set to 0 (i.e. all messages are turned off).

+Note that if a program is running you will see a lot of diagnostic output on the console if you enable **STATEMENT_CONFIRMATION**.
+However you can still enter ***IM0** as the output is being displayed and it will be acted on.
 ```
 *IM9
 ```